De-rotate repeated questions

-This processing questionnaire method requires interviewers to ask respondents the same set of questions for 2+ products, or situations.
+This processing questionnaire method to de-rotate repeated questions requires interviewers to ask respondents the same set of questions for 2+ products, or situations.
 Researchers refer to these as “trailer” surveys, when interviewers ask about products in a different order for each respondent (in rotation).

 Analysis in QPSMR Companion copes with rotated data using grid variables and overlay tables.
 You might need to export the data to other packages which do not have this feature.